hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Creating a Game/ActionScript Setup.md

 ![l](img/AS/6.png)

 *2.* The first function you will need to make allows you to connect your game to the Portal.
-To do this, you must connect using the *service URL* and *API Secret*.
-You will find the *API Secret* on the *Game* page:
+To do this, you must connect using the *API Secret* and *service URL*:

+* You can find the *API Secret* on the *Game Overview* page:

 ![l](img/AS/11.png)

-The *Service URL* is located in the Test Harness:
+* You can find the *Service URL* in the *Test Harness*:

 ![l](img/AS/12.png)